isaaclyman/edna/README.md

 For local development, you'll need an `.env` file at the project root with the following keys:

-- `DATABASE_URL={connectionString}`: A connection string for a local Postgres database.
-An empty database with a `public` schema and no tables should be sufficient; the ORM will create the tables and relations automatically.
+- `DATABASE_URL={connectionString}`: A connection string for a Postgres database.
+Postgres connection strings have the format `postgres://{username}:{password}@{host}:{port}/{database}`.
+So if you create a database named "edward" on your computer, where the admin user has the password "abcdef", your connection string will look something like `postgres://admin:abcdef@localhost:5432/edward`.
+Your database should have a `public` schema and no tables; the ORM will create the tables and relations automatically.
 - `DEBUG_DB={true|false}`: When true, all database calls will be logged to the server console.
 - `NO_SSL_DB={true|false}`: When true, an SSL connection will not be used to connect to the Postgres database.
 This should be "true" for local development.
 - `INSECURE_COOKIES={true|false}`: When true, the "secure" parameter will not be set for auth cookies.
 This should be "true" for local development.